sh123/nano_power_meter/README.md

 - Arduino timer: https://github.com/contrem/arduino-timer

 # Results
 Sucessfully shows power values for various ISM signals, such as 5 GHz, 2.4 GHz WiFi, 433/868 MHz ISM devices and amateur radio transmissions at close range.
+At SHF band good sensitivity and results are achieved when using cheap Vivaldi antenna.